baudneo/cync-lan/README.md

-Devices make a DNS query on first startup (or after a network loss, like AP reboot) - you need to power cycle all devices that are currently connected to the Cync cloud servers before they request a new DNS record and will connect to the local controller.
+Devices make a DNS query on first startup (or after a network loss, like AP reboot) - you need to power cycle all devices that are currently connected to the Cync cloud servers before they request a new DNS record and will connect to the local `cync-lan` server.

 # Troubleshooting
 If you are having issues, please see the